PCFINE Year I Educational Objectives

 Magdalena Fosse, Psy.D.

-- To be able to understand and describe couples’ distress and disappointment with their sex life and assess the impact it has on couples’ overall functioning
+- To be able to discern and describe the nature of couples' sexual difficulties and evaluate its influence on couples' overall functioning

 Working with Affect

 Jerry Gans, M.D.

 Predictable and Not-So-Predictable Challenges in Working with Couples